BitTigerInst/bigdata_analysis/README.md

 # bigdata_analysis
+# discription
-using spark to do some data analysis
+using spark to collect data from internet and do some analysis
+# language
+python
+# plan
 1. Download and Install Spark.
 2. Download Wikipedia dataset.
 Extract about 100 pages (items) based on your own interest.
 Can use snowball method to crawl a few related/linked pages.
 Create TF-IDF of each page.
 3. Use Twitter Streaming API to receive real-time twitter data.
 Collect 30 mins of Twitter data on 5 companies using keyword=xxx (e.g., ibm).
 Consider all Twitter data from a company is one document.
 Create TF-IDF of each company’s tweets in that 30 minutes.